qgadrian/metadata_plugs/README.md

 plug(MetadataPlugs.Health)
 ```

-You can configure the path for the endpoint
+Default path for this plug is `/health`, which can be overrided:

 ```elixir
 plug(MetadataPlugs.Health, path: "/healthz")